yandex/CMICOT/README.md

 The number of features to be selected (default: all input features are ranked).

-## Feature Evaluation

-**Experimental mode!**

-Usage: ./cmicot_eval [OPTIONS] [filename]

-#### Required parameters

-*-k VAL*

-The index of the feature to be evaluated, 0-based.

-#### Optional parameters

-*-t VAL*

-The maximal number of features whose joint interaction could be taken into account by the algorithm (see the NIPS'2016 paper for more details).
-Same as above.

-*--thread-count VAL*

-The number of threads to use during maximization and minimization (default: 8).

-*-i VAL*

-Feature indices (comma-separated) to be used as background, 0-based.
-May be used multiple times.
-Default: all features are backgound.

-*-d VAL*

-Feature indices (comma-separated) to be removed from background, 0-based.
-May be used multiple times.
-Default: no features are removed.

-*--cmim*

-Calculate CMIM score.
-Option *-t* is meaningless with *--cmim*.

-*--bin-feature-map*

-(Binarization) Print the index mapping of features and binary representatives.

-*--output-pool*

-(Binarization) Print the preprocessed binarized dataset - all the features except the first column (the target feature) are transformed to sets of binary features (representatives).

 *--binarization VAL*

-(Binarization) Binarization mode.
+Binarization mode.
 Should be one of: maxSumLog, medianInBin, minEntropy, medianPlusUniform, median (default: "medianPlusUniform").

 *-x VAL*

-(Binarization) The maximum number of binary representatives (default: 10).
+The maximum number of binary representatives (default: 10).

-#### Free args

-*filename*

-A tab-separated file with features.
-The first column is expected to be the target feature, the other columns are treated as explanatory features.
-The target feature must be binary/discrete.
-Default: `stdin`.
+*--just-binarize POOL,MAP*

+Output binarized pool and feature-bin map instead of doing feature selection.
+Please provide filenames where pool and map should be stored separated by a comma.